pascalrie/prompt-writing-app/README.md

 database-entries easily.
 Furthermore, there are several API-routes to send requests to.

 ### Key Features
+- Appealing frontend with all CRUD-Features except update of entities.
 - Answer predefined prompts in the console and let the program automatically create a note with your response.
 - Prompts for Inspiration: Browse a collection of predefined prompts to spark ideas or reflections.
 - Each prompt offers a starting point for writing, making it easy to capture insights on various topics.